Judge In Morphew Preliminary Hearing To Decide On Whether To Go To Trial

 The focus of the first week revolved around Suzanne’s two-year long affair and her desire to leave a controlling relationship with her husband.
 The focus of the second week was more about Barry’s behavior leading up to her disappearance.

 Former FBI agent Johnathan Grusing spent the most time testifying and explained to the court he believes Barry killed his wife with a tranquilizer dart on May 9.
-This is the same agent who says Barry asked for immunity, but the defense pointed out this was only after he watched YouTube videos which said, “Don’t talk, do not, because they will use it against you.”READ MORE: Sweeping Changes To Policing In Colorado Made Following Elijah McClain Case
+This is the same agent who says Barry asked for immunity, but the defense pointed out this was only after he watched YouTube videos which said, “Don’t talk, do not, because they will use it against you.”READ MORE: VIDEO: Mountain Lion Creeps Around Aurora Backyard

 Grusing also testified Barry knew nothing about the bleach or chlorine smell in his hotel room the day Suzanne was reported missing, and acknowledged his room was located directly above the hotel pool.
 He also said when “decomp dogs” were brought in to search for remains in Barry’s truck, none were detected.